ohmcodes/WindowsGSM.Palworld/README.md

 # WindowsGSMPluginTemplate
 🧩WindowsGSM plugin that provides Palworld Dedicated server

-# PLEASE STAR THE REPO IF YOU LIKE IT!
+# PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

 # WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/